 One of the most accurate and easy to use technologies is Laser (LIDAR).
-A laser is similar to a radar, but it is aimed like a rifle.
+A laser is similar to radar, but it is aimed like a rifle.
 The officer can specify a particular vehicle whose speed the officer wants to determine.
 The officer just aims it, pulls the trigger, and the unit displays the speed and distance to the target.
 Some newer models also take a digital picture of the target.

 Officers can also pace speeders using their speedometers.
 The officer maintains a constant distance from the violator.
 He watches his speed over a certain distance.
 The violator is then cited with the lowest speed that the officer observed.
 This method depends on the accuracy of the officer's speedometer.
-Officers must be able to testify that the accuracy of their speedometer has been checked or use a radar to confirm the officer's speed when following the violator.
+Officers must be able to testify that the accuracy of their speedometer has been checked or use radar to confirm the officer's speed when following the violator.